sgibson91/sgibson91.github.io/_posts/projects/2019-11-26-helm-upgrade-bot.md

 I needed to run this from a server that could scrape the Helm Chart page at regular intervals.
 The solution that made most sense was to create a Virtual Machine in Azure and assign it a [Managed System Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#how-a-system-assigned-managed-identity-works-with-an-azure-vm) with enough permissions to read from the Key Vault.
 The bot could then login to Azure using the identity of the VM it was running on, and retreive the PAT from the Key Vault.
-Once I had perfected this section of the code, it was just a matter of following Chris's blog post to code the interactions with GitHub (for example, create a fork and pull request) and then deploy the code as a [cron job](https://crontab.guru/) on the Azure VM.
+Once I had perfected this section of the code, it was just a matter of following Chris's blog post to code the interactions with GitHub (for example, create a fork and pull request) and then deploy the code as a [cron job](https://crontab.guru/) on the Azure VM to perform a daily check for updates.

 ## Cleaning up artifacts